Navigating Picky Eating in Kids with Food Allergies: The Ultimate Parent’s Guide

 In my clinical experience, picky eating is usually not caused by the parents.

 There is research that supports this.
 A 2008 study found that feeding problems were not associated with parenting practices or poor feeding techniques.
-Instead, picky eating is caused by a combination of biological factors, sensory processing and texture aversions, psychological factors, and medical conditions.
-(3)
+Instead, picky eating is caused by a combination of:

 For some kids, picky eating is just a phase.
-About one third of children who are picky at either 18 months or 3 years will outgrow it by 6 years of age.
+About one third of children who are picky at either 18 months or three years will outgrow it by age six.
 (4)

-But only 8% of picky eaters will outgrow it at age six if they are reported picky at both 18 months and three years.
-(4) And 14% of children with the highest food fussiness scores in a Michigan Head Start study actually became more selective over time.
+But only 8% of picky eaters will outgrow it by their sixth birthday if they are reported picky at both 18 months and three years.
+(4) And some of the pickiest kids will get even more selective over time.
 (5)

 So if you are a parent of a picky eater, should you be concerned?
-If picky eating occurs on a spectrum, how do you know if your child will outgrow it, remain picky, or become more selective?
+How do you know if your child will outgrow it, remain picky, or become more selective?

 What is the difference between picky eating and Pediatric Feeding Disorder?